WebRTC Leaks: What Are They and How Can I Prevent Them?

 A screenshot of Apple Safari in dark mode showing the Develop menu and the WebRTC drop-down menu selected.
 The "Enable Legacy WebRTC API" option is unchecked.

-Once you’ve completed these steps, you should be all set with preventing WebRTC leaks on Safari.
+Once you’ve completed these steps, you should be set to prevent WebRTC leaks on Safari.

 How to turn off WebRTC on Microsoft Edge

-Unlike Firefox and Safari, Microsoft Edge does not let you disable WebRTC technology entirely.
-Instead, some versions let you hide your IP address when you’re using websites and services that use WebRTC.
-This means you can continue to use WebRTC applications normally without revealing your IP address.
+Unlike Firefox and Safari, Microsoft Edge does not entirely let you disable WebRTC technology.
+Instead, some versions let you hide your IP address when using websites and services that use WebRTC.
+This means you can usually use WebRTC applications without revealing your IP address.
 Here’s how to hide your IP address:

 1. Type about:flags into the address bar and press enter.